JamesBarwell/rpi-gpio.js/README.md

 ==========

-Control Raspberry Pi GPIO pins
+Control Raspberry Pi GPIO pins with node.js

 ### Setup
 See this guide on how to get [node.js running on Raspberry Pi](http://elsmorian.com/post/23474168753/node-js-on-raspberry-pi)